yusufidimaina9989/BSV_Developer_Resources/README.md

 - [Dart Library for Interacting with Bitcoin Network](https://github.com/twostack/dartsv)
 - [Twetch JavaScript Library](https://github.com/repcomm/twetch-js)
 - An internet archive tool that permanently timestamps and stores web pages and images directly onto bitcoin itself.
-- [PageShot](https://pageshot.bitcoinsv.si/) - Generate image from URL and store it in blockchain.
+- [PageShot (archived)](https://pageshot.bitcoinsv.si/) - Generate image from URL and store it in blockchain.
-- [Codeonchain](http://codeonchain.network/) - Upload a repository to metanet.
+- [Codeonchain (archived)](https://coingeek.com/codeonchain-introduces-a-github-for-the-bsv-blockchain) - Upload a repository to metanet.
 - [PayPresto](https://www.paypresto.co/) - The simplest way to let your users fund data transactions in your BSV app.
 - [Bitcoin SV Lib](https://github.com/moneybutton/bsv) - A pure and powerful JavaScript Bitcoin SV library.
 A fork of BitPay's bitcore-lib-cash, but for Bitcoin SV only.
 Maintained by Yours Inc.
 - [bitcoinj-sv](https://gitlab.com/bitcoinj-sv/bitcoinj-sv/) - The bitcoinj-sv library is a Java implementation of the Bitcoin SV protocol.
 This library is a fork of Mike Hearn's original bitcoinj library aimed at supporting Bitcoin SV.